Background Image for Header:

 Preferred Terms in Sponsored Research Agreements

-We are providing a standard list of preferred terms in Sponsored Research Agreements that our Award Negotiation unit utilizes during negotiations.
+We are providing a standard list of preferred terms in Sponsored Research Agreements that are used during negotiation.

 Definitions